-Measuring Gross Head
+Measuring Head

-The gross head is the vertical height from where the water flow enters the penstock down to the level of the turbine.
+The net head is the vertical height from where the water flow enters the penstock down to the level of the turbine.
 It is shown in the System Diagram.
 To measure this, use a tape measure and a clinometer or spirit level etc. A less accurate but useful alternative is to make your own level from a transparent tube half-filled with water.
 Attach this to the top of a 1m long stick and then point this horizontally at a point further up the slope as though it were a spirit level.
-By going to that point and repeating the process the total gross head can be measured - see the drawing below.
+By going to that point and repeating the process the total head can be measured - see the drawing below.

 Another method is to use an accurate pressure gauge and a length of hose.
 Run a water-filled hose from the forebay to the turbine site and attach the pressure gauge to the bottom end.
-The pressure gauge shows 1.422 psi / meter of head e.g. 11.4 psi for a head of 8m to 24.2 psi for a head of 17m.
+The pressure gauge shows 1.422 psi / meter of head e.g. 34 psi for a head of 24m to 48 psi for a head of 34m.

-This head should be between 8 and 11 meters for the MHG-T1 model.
+This head should be between 24 and 34 meters for the MHG-T8 model.
 If it is smaller then the power output will be reduced.
 If it is larger then your power output will be increased.
-While increased power output appears desirable, if the head is too large then the rotor will turn too fast and reduce the life of the bearings unless the spear valve is used to reduce flow.
+While increased power output appears desirable, if the head is too large then the rotor will turn too fast and reduce the life of the bearings.